conan-io/docs/examples/go.rst

     $ conan upload go-martini/1.0@lasote/stable  --all

-Now we are able to use them in an easy way and without the problems of versioning with github checkouts.
+Now we are able to use them easily and without the problems of versioning with github checkouts.